snadosas/mcf-img-reco/README.md

 The outline of the project is to first simulate mean curvature flow using finite differences, and then modify the flow so that it can recognize images.

+## State of the repository

+At the time of this commit, we don't plan to keep updating the repository as the project has finished, the state of the methods that shall later be mentioned is:
+- MCF.py:
+  - All the three methods work fine, but the best is method 3 that uses scikitfmm, method 2 may have slow times under unlucky parameters and may need manual adjusting
+- IR_MCF.py
+  - Method 2 does not work in almost all cases, a programming error is suspected.
+  - Method 4 work in some cases, it's heavily dependent on manual adjusting so that the reinitialization PDEs can be solved quickly.
+  - Method 1 works well
+  - Method 3 does not currently work as it does not have a heuristic, this one should be considered deprecated and not useable.
 ## Usage

 Clone the repo and open a terminal in the folder of the repo and run